spatialnimbios/testcases/Intermediate/MembraneLocalization/README.md

 P1P2M + M <-> MP1P2M		-	1.6611 um^2/s	-	1.0 s-1
 P2P1M + M <-> M P1P2M		-	1.6611 um^2/s	-	1.0 s-1

+# Results
+The relative SA to Volume is a critical parameter for determining the equilibrium populations.
+It also influences the kinetics, but for kinetics, results are also sensitive to the geometry--whether it is a box with a surface on one side, or a sphere surrounded by membrane.
+As thte distance to the membrane grows, the spatial models start to produce slower kinetics than well-mixed systems, particularly when the reaction with the surface is diffusion-limited (most collisions result in binding).

+FPR, ODE, PDE, produce the same equilibrium.
+Smoldyn was slightly off-we will rerun with the new software.